hugo-apero/hugo-apero-docs/content/portfolio/project-bakeoff.md

 ---
-title: "Built-in Contact Form"
+title: "Bakeoff"
-subtitle: "Form to email feature powered by Formspree"
+subtitle: "An R Package"
 excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter."
 date: 2019-07-01
 author: "Eric Anderson"
 draft: false
 images:
-  - /blog/assets/built-in-contact-form-thumbnail.png
+  - /portfolio/assets/bakeoff.png
   - /blog/assets/built-in-contact-form-feature.png
 series:
   - Getting Started